Julien-Marcou/RendezVous.js/README.md

 	// To set the date to the next year rdv.nextYear();

+	// To set the date to the previous decade rdv.previousDecade();

+	// To set the date to the next decade rdv.nextDecade();

 	// To set the scale of the datepicker rdv.setScale(scale); // month, year, decade